-When it comes to choosing chicken meat, it's not just a matter of taste—the nutritional differences between pastured and factory farmed conventional chicken are significant.
-Pastured poultry, which is raised on a pasture or range, offers numerous nutritional benefits that make it a superior choice for health-conscious consumers.
+When it comes to choosing chicken meat, it's not merely a matter of taste—the nutritional contrasts between pastured and factory-farmed conventional chicken are substantial.
+Pastured poultry, reared on pasture or range, offers a plethora of nutritional advantages that render it a superior choice for health-conscious consumers.

-Furthermore, pastured chicken has been shown to be lower in unhealthy fats such as saturated fat and higher in healthy fats such as monounsaturated and polyunsaturated fats.
-A study published in the "Journal of Applied Poultry Research" found that pastured chicken had significantly less saturated fat and more monounsaturated and polyunsaturated fats than conventional chicken.
+Furthermore, pastured chicken has been illustrated to be lower in unhealthy fats such as saturated fat and higher in healthy fats such as monounsaturated and polyunsaturated fats.
+According to a source, pasture-raised chicken has a lower Omega 6:3 ratio which is beneficial for human health6.
+Another source states that pasture-raised chicken contains 21 percent less saturated fat, making it a healthier choice.

-In terms of animal welfare, pastured chickens also have a better quality of life than their factory farmed counterparts.
-They are able to engage in natural behaviors such as foraging for food and dust bathing, which is important for their physical and mental well-being.
-They are also not subjected to the cramped and stressful conditions of factory farming.
+In terms of animal welfare, pastured chickens also enjoy a superior quality of life compared to their factory-farmed counterparts.
+They can engage in natural behaviors such as foraging for food and dust bathing, which are crucial for their physical and mental well-being.
+They are also not subjected to the cramped and stressful conditions prevalent in factory farming.

-In conclusion, choosing pastured poultry over factory farmed conventional chicken offers numerous nutritional and animal welfare benefits.
-With higher levels of omega-3 fatty acids, Vitamin E, and beta-carotene, as well as a healthier fat profile, pastured poultry provides a healthier and more flavorful option for those who are nutrition and animal welfare conscious.
-Direct evidence supporting the higher levels of omega-3 fatty acids in pasture raised broilers compared to conventionally raised chicken include the study by M.M.
-Jones et al. (2010) published in the "Renewable Agriculture and Food Systems" journal.
+Opting for pastured poultry over factory-farmed conventional chicken offers numerous nutritional and animal welfare benefits.
+With higher levels of omega-3 fatty acids, Vitamin E, and beta-carotene, along with a healthier fat profile, pastured poultry provides a more nutritious and flavorful option for those who are nutrition and animal welfare conscious.
+Direct evidence corroborates the higher levels of omega-3 fatty acids in pasture-raised broilers compared to conventionally raised chicken.